AbdulSyed05/Hang-Man/README.md

 ![Game Over Screen](documentation/gamover-screen.png)

-### Flowchart
+## Flowchart

 ![Flowchart for Python Terminal game](documentation/flowchart.png)

-### Languages used
+## Languages used

-* Python
+* [Python](https://www.python.org/): the main language used to create the game.

+## TESTING

+TODO: Add testing information here

-### Bugs
+## Bugs
 I ran the check throughout project code, but i was getting few errors.
 Most of them were space, tabs, and line too long and trailing whitespace.
 I was able to fix these erorrs.

 ![Errors Image](documentation/bugs.png)

-### Validation
+## Validation

 ![Python Linter Validation Image](documentation/lintervalidation-image.png)

 ![No error image](documentation/all%20clear%20.png)

-### Deployment
+## Deployment

 This website was constructed in VS Code and deployed on [Heroku](https://id.heroku.com/login)

 ### Activating your Heroku Student pack

 * [Heroku-Github Student Pack](https://www.heroku.com/github-students)
-* Click “Get the student offer”
+* Click "Get the student offer"
 * Login with Heroku if necessary
-* Click “Verify with GitHub”
+* Click "Verify with GitHub"
-* Click “Authorize heroku”
+* Click "Authorize heroku"
 * In order to receive the Heroku credits, payment details are required.
-* In the new tab, click “Add credit card”.
+* In the new tab, click "Add credit card".
 * Enter your payment details as requested and then head back to the Heroku sign up process
-* Enter your details, ensuring to put “Code Institute” as your School name, heed the warning and then click “Send”
+* Enter your details, ensuring to put "Code Institute" as your School name, heed the warning and then click "Send"
-* Read Heroku’s terms and click “Agree” to continue
+* Read Heroku's terms and click "Agree" to continue
 * A thank you message will be shown, indicating that it can take up to 24 hours for the request to be processed

 ### Adding an App to Heroku